bridgyjake/sunrise-behavioral-health-analytics/README.md

 ## Data Architecture

-This project implements a two-layer architecture mirroring production analytics engineering practices.
+This project implements a two-layer architecture that mirrors common analytics engineering practices.

-**Raw Layer** — Source tables loaded directly from the EMR export and preserved without modification.
-All data quality issues are documented but never deleted.
+**Raw Layer** — Source tables are loaded directly from the simulated EMR export and preserved without modification.
+Data quality issues are documented but never removed from the original source tables.

 **Staging Layer** — Cleaned and standardized tables used for all downstream analysis.